Dave Tough (music producer): 2008–14: Dave Tough Productions

-Tough is owner and operator of Dave Tough Productions, a company which provides a recording studio and music production services to both national and international clients.
+Tough is owner and operator of Dave Tough Productions, a company which provides a recording studio and music production services to national and international clients.

-Both at his studio and elsewhere, Tough has produced, engineered and written songs for hundreds of both signed and independent artists in a variety of genres.
-Much of his production and mastering work he does over the internet.
+Tough has produced, engineered and written songs for hundreds of both signed and independent artists in a variety of genres at his studio and in other places.
+Much of his production and mastering work is done over the internet.
 He was featured in Music Connection magazine in the summer of 2009 as producer and engineer for the Frog Eye Jug Band.
-Some of the clients he has produced under Dave Tough Productions include The Lost Trailers, Cindy Alter from the band Clout, and Danny Gottlieb.
-Tough has had several recordings of his songs by independent artists.
+Some of the clients he has produced under Dave Tough Productions include The Lost Trailers, Cindy Alter from the band Clout, and Danny Gottlieb, a drummer.
+Tough has had several recordings of his songs made by independent artists.